Do you want to make money online? Are you ready to finally get into the game and start your own online business?

 Bonus: My offer to you.

-If you absolutely don’t feel like going through this process at all, then you can send me an email to md @ studenomics.com and I can do this whole process for you.
+If you absolutely don’t feel like going through this process alone, then you can send me an email to md @ studenomics.com and I can help you get started.
 The point is that there’s no more excuses allowed.
 You’re going to start a business right now.
-I’ll do this for free if you promise me that you’re going to commit.
-My time is limited so you need to prove to me that I should help you.
+Of course, I’ll use you as a case study when you become successful.

 What are you going to do?